-Besides the national parks there are many reservations called "national monuments."
-They are created by presidential proclamation under the American antiquities act because they are "historic landmarks" or "prehistoric structures," or because they possess "historic or scientific interest."
+In addition to the national parks, there are a number of other reservations called "national monuments."
+Most of these are created by presidential proclamation under the American antiquities act because they contain "historic landmarks" or "prehistoric structures," or because they possess "historic or scientific interest."

-The difference between a national park and a national monument is not always easy to state.
-A national park is created only by Congress, with the presumption that it will be developed for the use of the people.
-The presumption in regard to a national monument is that it will be conserved and protected only.
-Both presumptions have exceptions, some of them important.
-Most of the national monuments are under the jurisdiction of the Department of the Interior, although some are in charge of the Agriculture and War Departments.
+National parks, on the other hand, are preserved primarily for their unusual scenery, and are created only by Congress to be developed for the use of the people.
+The majority of the national monuments are conserved and protected only.
+Most of the national monuments are under the jurisdiction of the Department of the Interior, although some are in charge of the Department of Agriculture and the War Department.